UNICORE-EU/uftp-docs/source/admin-docs/authserver/index.rst

 The Auth server is based on the UNICORE Services Environment, and all usual UNICORE features and security configuration options are available as well.
-For example, the Auth server can be deployed behind a `UNICORE Gateway
-<https://unicore-docs.readthedocs.io/en/latest/admin-docs/gateway/>`__, or it can be configured
-to use `Unity <https://unity-idm.eu/>`__ for authenticating users.
+For example, the Auth server can be deployed behind a :ref:`UNICORE Gateway <unicore-docs:gateway>`, or it can be configured to use `Unity <https://unity-idm.eu/>`__ for authenticating users.

 .. topic:: Features